Ala King Rice Bowl

 When it comes to comfort food that combines Filipino taste and KFC’s signature chicken flavor, this is a real favorite.
 Many people love this meal because it gives a mix of creamy sauce, soft rice, and crispy chicken all in one bowl.

-If you’ve ever walked into a KFC outlet in the Philippines and wondered what to order for a quick but filling lunch, this is one of the best choices on the KFC menu PH.
+If you’ve ever walked into a KFC outlet in the Philippines and wondered what to order for a quick but filling lunch, this is one of the best choices on the KFC menu in the Philippines.
 It’s simple, delicious, and comes at a reasonable KFC menu price that fits any budget.

 In this article, we’ll talk about everything you need to know about the nutrition, allergens, ingredients, prices, portion size, halal or haram status, and even some personal experiences that show why this rice bowl is loved by many Filipinos.